What is Zelle?

 Is Zelle for Business safe?

 Zelle for Business ensures safe and reliable payment processing for business accounts.
-Major banks designed the app, and it’s an FDIC (Federal Deposit Insurance Corporation).
+Major banks designed the app, which is also an FDIC (Federal Deposit Insurance Corporation).

 Using Zelle for Business also ensures fast and convenient money transfers between different parties involved in a transaction.
 Small businesses often need a reliable means of sending or receiving payments promptly, especially when dealing with suppliers or clients.